johnfelipe/vector-tiles/src/pages/reference/mapbox-streets-v7.md

 #### One-way roads

-The __`oneway`__ field will have a value of either `'true'` or `'false'` to indicate whether the motor traffic on the road is one-way or not.
+The __`oneway`__ field will have a value of either `'true'` or `'false'` to show whether the motor traffic on the road is one-way or not.
 If the road is one-way, traffic travels in the same direction as the linestring.

 #### Types

 The __`type`__ field is the value of the road's "primary" OpenStreetMap tag.
 For most roads this is the `highway` tag, but for aerialways it will be the `aerialway` tag, and for golf holes it will be the `golf` tag.
-See [Taginfo](http://taginfo.openstreetmap.org/keys/highway#values) for a list of used tag values.
+See [TagInfo](http://taginfo.openstreetmap.org/keys/highway#values) for a list of used tag values.
 Several classes pull in additional detail when it is available from OpenStreetMap.

 Possible `construction` class `type` values: